A smoky, vibrant, delicious Lebanese Chickpea Stew flavored with the warmth of za'atar is what I have for you today.

-This is a weeknight recipe, especially if you're using canned chickpeas, like I did.
-There is a minimum of chopping required, lots of flavor added by the already-roasted red bell peppers and rich tomato paste, and the je ne sais quoi of the za'atar which is an herb and spice mix I often turn to when I want lots of flavor for little effort.
+This is a weeknight stew, especially if you're using canned chickpeas.
+There is a minimum of chopping required, lots of flavor added by the roasted red bell peppers, rich tomato paste, and the smoky, tangy, spicy, nutty za'atar, an herb and spice mix used across the Middle East.

-Lebanese food is not only extremely tasty, but it often uses a rich complement of vegetables and beans which makes it really healthy.
+Lebanese food is not only extremely tasty, it often uses a terrific complement of vegetables and beans which makes it really healthy.
 Even meat dishes often contain beans or grains.
-And many dishes, as flavorful they are, can also be uncomplicated to make, requiring a bare minimum of spices and herbs that combine skilfully to give you loads of flavor and oomph.
+And many dishes, as flavorful they are, can also be uncomplicated to make, requiring a bare minimum of spices and herbs that combine skillfully to give you loads of flavor and oomph.

-It's almost impossible to describe the incredible fragrance that wafted through the kitchen and the house as I made this stew.
-Desi walked in the door sniffing the air, and wolfed down a bowl of rice topped with the stew.
-"It's very good," he proclaimed.
+It's almost impossible to describe the incredible fragrance that wafts through the kitchen and the house when this stew is bubbling away on the stove.
+Desi walked in the door sniffing the air, and wolfed down a bowl of rice topped with the chickpea stew.
+"It's very good," he declared.

 Ingredients